dbus2/zbus/book/src/faq.md

 Since the fields have to be transformed from/into `zvariant::Value`, make sure to use the `with` attribute with the appropriate helper module from `zvariant::as_value` module.

-Moroever, since D-Bus does not have a concept of nullable types, it's important to ensure that `skip_serializing_if` and `default` attributes are used for optional fields.
-Fortunately, you can make use of the `default` container attribute if your struct can implemented `Default` trait:
+Moreover, since D-Bus does not have a concept of nullable types, it's important to ensure that `skip_serializing_if` and `default` attributes are used for optional fields.
+Fortunately, you can make use of the `default` container attribute if your struct can implemented the `Default` trait:

 ```rust,noplayground
 use zbus::zvariant::{Type, as_value::{self, optional}};